 - Poor organization of existing action groups: If there are existing groups that are taking action on the issue at hand, organize their efforts and resources so that time and energy are not duplicated.
 If the groups themselves are poorly organized and utilized, assist them in reorganizing or joining other groups.

 - History of unproductive meetings: Past experiences with unproductive meetings make people cynical about the effectiveness of meetings in general.
 Find ways to let them know why you believe the meeting will be helpful and why each person is an important part.

 Remember: Examine barriers with an open mind and creatively think of ways to overcome them.

-How do you motivate citizens to become and remain involved?
+How do you motivate citizens to become and remain engaged?

 Know your audience

-There are several ways in which to motivate others to become and remain involved.
+There are several ways in which to motivate others to become and remain engaged.
 Motivation begins within the individual, so it only makes sense to focus on the uniqueness of each person.
-Help people to realize that what they have to offer is important and appreciated, and that by becoming involved they can benefit in ways that are significant to them.
+Help people to realize that what they have to offer is important and appreciated, and that by becoming engaged they can benefit in ways that are significant to them.

 You need to be familiar with what life is like for the groups you want to attract to work on your initiative.
 How do their physical, social, cultural, economic, and political environments affect their participation and your response?
 By trying to imagine what it would be like to be other people, you may understand them better and have an easier time working together as a team.

-Individuals have different reasons for becoming involved.
+Individuals have different reasons for becoming engaged.
 Those reasons often coincide with or respond to basic needs that they want to fulfill.
 Some of those needs include: